Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Conclusion and outlook

-In conclusion, the study of exciton--exciton interactions is an involved subject due to the intricate ways in which excitons can interact and rearrange their constituents.
-The two-exciton potential derived here, in combination with our many-body framework, lay down a solid groundwork for studying the interactions between these quasiparticles and pave the way for a more complete understanding of their dynamical behavior.
+In conclusion, the study of exciton--exciton interactions is an involved subject because of the intricate ways in which excitons can interact and rearrange their constituents.
+The two-exciton potential and the many-body framework derived here lay down a solid groundwork for studying the interactions between these quasiparticles and pave the way for a more complete understanding of their dynamical behavior.